-- A. Parties must obtain an Order of Court approving grounds for divorce as set forth in Pennsylvania Rule of Civil Procedure 1920.42 before scheduling a hearing with the Divorce Hearing Officer or the Court.
+A. Parties must obtain an Order of Court approving grounds for divorce as set forth in Pennsylvania Rule of Civil Procedure 1920.42 before scheduling an equitable distribution hearing with a Divorce Hearing Officer or the Court.
 The statutory requirements for grounds to be established are set forth in 23 Pa.
-C.S.A. §3323(9). - 1.
+C.S.A. §3323(9).

 For reference, a blank Praecipe for Order approving Grounds for Divorce is available at www.alleghenycourts.us/family.
 It can be submitted along with a proposed Order Approving Grounds for Divorce to chambers by emailing it to motionseaton@alleghenycourts.us.
+Failure to submit through email may delay the ultimate resolution.